sntioudis/papreca/documentation/mainpage.md

 \section citations Acknowledgments and citations

-If you use %PAPRECA for your research, kindly give credits to the %PAPRECA as well as LAMMPS project authors by citing [1] and [3].
+If you use %PAPRECA for your research, kindly give credits to the %PAPRECA as well as LAMMPS project authors by citing [1], [2], and [4].

 \section bibliography Bibliography

+[1] Ntioudis, S., et al. "PAPRECA: A parallel hybrid off-lattice kinetic Monte Carlo/molecular dynamics simulator", Journal of Open Source Software, 9(98), 6714 (2024). https://doi.org/10.21105/joss.06714

-[1] Ntioudis, S., et al. "A hybrid off-lattice kinetic Monte Carlo/molecular dynamics method for amorphous thin film growth."
-Computational Materials Science, vol. 229, 2023
+[2] Ntioudis, S., et al. "A hybrid off-lattice kinetic Monte Carlo/molecular dynamics method for amorphous thin film growth", Computational Materials Science, 229, 112421 (2023). https://doi.org/10.1016/j.commatsci.2023.112421

-[2] Fichthorn, K.A. and Weinberg, W.H.
+[3] Fichthorn, K.A. and Weinberg, W.H.
 "Theoretical foundations of dynamic Monte Carlo simulations."
 Journal of Chemical Physics, vol. 95, 1991

-[3] Thompson, A.P. et al. "LAMMPS - a flexible simulation tool for particle-based materials modeling at the atomic, meso, and continuum scales."
+[4] Thompson, A.P. et al. "LAMMPS - a flexible simulation tool for particle-based materials modeling at the atomic, meso, and continuum scales."
 Computer Physics Communications, vol. 272 2022